Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Local Server/LocalServerServices/readme.md

 Click `Start Local Server` to start the Local Server.
 Click `Stop Local Server` to stop the Local Server.

-The `Map Service` drop down lets you to pick a local service that is available.
+The drop down lets you to pick a local service that is available.

 After browsing for the desired file, click `Start Service` to start the selected service.